 Jot down reminders with…

 You don’t have an Amazon Echo Dot in your classroom to shout out reminders using voice command.
-There are a handful of “assistants” built into smart devices from Siri on an iOS device (iPad or iPhone), and Mac computer can sync with Reminders across platforms.
+There are a handful of “assistants” built into smart devices.
+From Siri on an iOS device (iPad or iPhone), and Mac computer can sync with Reminders across platforms.
 This means if you are in front of a Mac computer in the morning, the reminder you set up will pop up on your iPad later in the afternoon.
 I’ve been trying out a Microsoft Surface tablet this month and the voice assistant on these devices called “Cortana” can also be used for reminders.

 Capture a lesson idea with…

 If you have an idea for a lesson on the go, and there is a stack of sticky notes next to you… go for it!
 You can jot down a note on paper quickly then use this awesome app from the folks at Post-It to snap your sticky notes and keep them ready to access on your mobile device.
 This app actually works with any type of sticky notes so you could use one of these too.
 In addition to snapping and scanning with this app, I love keeping track of traditional paper notes with the document scanning feature built into Dropbox.
-Whether you have a free account or a paid Dropbox account, you can use the mobile app to snap a picture of anything and add it to a folder in your Dropbox so it will sync across devices.
+Whether you have a free account or a paid Dropbox account, you can use the mobile app to snap a picture of anything.
+Then you can add it to a folder in your Dropbox so it will sync across devices.

 Create a list with…

 For shorter to-do lists a mobile app or web-browser tool that syncs across platforms can definitely come in handy.
 Evernote and Google Keep are two examples of tools that sync across multiple devices.
 Taking stock of your “go-to” tech tool can help you decide on what direction to take.
-Both Evernote and Google Keep have mobile apps that run on different smartphones and can also be used on a web-browser.
-So if you have a few to-do list items to jot down while you’re on the go, the mobile app while sync up with the computer you might log into later in the school day.
+Both Evernote and Google Keep have mobile apps.
+These apps run on different smartphones and can also be used on a web-browser.
+So if you have a few to-do list items to jot down while you’re on the go, the mobile app will sync up with the computer you might log into later in the school day.

 What are your favorite tech tools for staying organized?
 Share in the comments below!